|

 the Ork- element predates the Norse interpretation by centuries.

-First mentioned by the Roman writer Diodurus Siculus in the first century BC, Diodurus
+It is first mentioned by the Roman writer, Diodurus Siculus, in the first century BC, who

 a location that has been suggested is Duncansby Head in Caithness.